0cjs/sedoc/linux/distro/pkg-nix.md

 With no current profile, profile modification commands will create a new profile `/nix/var/nix/profiles/per-user/USER/profile` and set the current profile to that.
 That directory is owned by the user and is special in that profiles there are used as roots for the garbage collector.
-(User channel information is also stored there.)
-However, it's not a default prefix for `nix-env`; the full path to profiles in that directory must still be given to `-p`.
+(It's also possible to create roots outside of this dir; `nix-build` does this with its `result/` output.)
+However, it's not a default prefix for `nix-env`;
+the full path to profiles in that directory must still be given to `-p`.

+Links to channel environments are also stored under the profile directory;
+see below for more details.

+### Channels

+    nix-channel --list
+    nix-channel --update [NAME ...]
+    nix-channel --rollback          # "reverts last --update," but probably
+                                    #    actually 2nd highest seq. no. XXX
+    nix-channel --add URL NAME      # doesn't d/l exprs; use --update after nix-channel --remove NAME

+A set of subscribed channels is stored as an environment under the usual `/nix/store/HASH-user-environment/` naming scheme.
+(This _HASH_ is, as usual, the content hash and not the same as any hashes in symlinks within the environment package.)
+This will have a `manifest.nix` symlink to a `/nix/store/HASH-env-manifest.nix` file containing information about the channels and a symlink for each user-assigned channel name.

+After assocating a channel name to a tarball with `nix-channel --add`, `--update` creates a new local package with a subdirectory, both  named for that channel: `/nix/store/HASH-CHAN/CHAN/`; this subdirectory is the target of the link in the environment above.
+The contents of the tarball, after dropping the tarball's top-level directory, are unpacked under that so that `/*/default.nix` file from the tarball will be in `/nix/store/HASH-CHAN/CHAN/default.nix`.

+See [Luc Perkins' blog post][lucperkins] for a tutorial on creating a channel and making its tarball automatically available via GitHub archives.

 Commands